FedericoMilesi/html-inventory-generator/README.md

 # My eSale (BETA)

-In June of this year, I was hired by a car parts shop owner to write some software.
-He needed a desktop program that would allow him to enter car replacements on sale and then have the program automatically create a good looking page with all of the items on display, as well as the shop address, logo and contact info.

-I decided to use Java for the task and the end result was this Netbeans project.
+I was once approached by an auto parts business owner, who told me that he needed a program that could allow him to enter his products for sale and then have the software create a page with all of the items on display so that he could share it to customers.
+I decided to use Java 8 for the job and the result was a Maven project, which was originally in Spanish and tailored for that particular business, but afterwards I translated everything to English and reworked the application so that it could be used for any kind of business and be uploaded here.

 ## Screenshots